Beachbody Bike Review (MYX II) | From a SPIN® Instructor

 Bottomline

-The MYX II bike is a fantastic model, and now with the added content from Beachbody and the lower price point than similar bikes, this is an awesome option.
+The BODi (MYX II) bike is a fantastic model, and now with the added content from Beachbody and the lower price point than similar bikes, this is an awesome option.
 However, it is essential to note that purchasing the membership is vital to enjoying this model’s maximum potential.

 Leave a Comment